Leo-Simpson/c-lasso/README.md

 ```

-        -matrix
+#### matrix
 Matrices (A;C; y) of the problem.

-        -lambdas
+#### lambdas
 Gives the list of lambda/lambdamax in [0; 1] where we need the problem to be solved.
 If a boolean is given, it is the next parameter that will give the path.

-        -lamin
+#### lamin
-            If lambdas is a boolean, it gives the lambda/lambdamax minimum :
-            the algorithm will solve the problem for all lambda in [lamin * lambdamax; lambdamax]
-            (with 100 points).
+If lambdas is a boolean, it gives the lambda/lambdamax minimum : the algorithm will solve the problem for all lambda in [lamin * lambdamax; lambdamax] (with 100 points).

-        -typ
+#### typ
 Type of problem : 'Huber', 'Concomitant' , 'Concomitant Huber' or 'LS'.
 Any other string will set the type of problem to Least Square.

-        -meth
+#### meth
 Method to solve the problem.
 If wrong input, the algorithm choose the method according to lambda.
     - Possibilities for types 'LS' and 'Huber' : 'FB', 'Noproj', '2prox', 'ODE'.
     - Possibilities for type 'Concomitant' : '2prox', 'ODE'.
     - Possibilities for type 'Concomitant Huber' : '2prox'.

 For each case except 'ODE', the algorithm solves the problem for each lambda of the path using warm starts.

-        -plot_time
+#### plot_time
 If set to True : prints the running time.

-        -plot_sol
+#### plot_sol
 If set to True : plots the solution in a bars diagram.

-        -plot_sigm
+#### plot_sigm
 If set to True and the type we solve a concomitant problem : prints sigma/sigmamax.

-        -rho
+#### rho
 Normalized rho for non-concomitant Huber problem : rho * sqrt(m) / norm_inf(y)
 Unormalized sigma for concomitant Huber problem.

-        -returns
+#### returns
 The function returns :
     a list 'numpy.ndarray' type vector representing the solution beta for each lambda ;
     the list of lambda corresponding (unormalized),
     also the list of sigmas for the concomitant problems.